HaxeFoundation/haxe-evolution/proposals/0000-interface-default-impl.md

     //Methods marked as default should be implemented here;
     default public function isEmailValid ():Bool {
         /* ... */
-        //This method has access the interface variables and functions. return false;
+        //This method have access to the interface variables and functions. return false;
     }